memfault/interrupt/_posts/2023-01-10-using-psp-msp-limit-registers-for-stack-overflow.md

 <!-- excerpt start -->

 We will explore using the MSP Limit and the PSP Limit Registers on the ARM Cortex-M33 architecture to detect stack overflows.

 We will walk through an implementation on the Renesas DA1469x and look at practical examples of detecting stack overflows.
-Additionally, we will look at supplementary options for scenarios that the MSPLIM and PSPLIM features fall short.

 <!-- excerpt end -->